brown-band/website/pages/scripts/1986-1987/fall/dartmouth.md

 ## Halftime

-Ladies and Gentlemen, Friends and Alumni, and all you Dartmouth animal lovers; it's the Brown University "Unidentified Flying" Band.
+Ladies and Gentlemen, Friends and Alumni, and all you Dartmouth animal lovers; it’s the Brown University "Unidentified Flying" Band.

-Welcome to this week's episode of :sd[low vibrating voice] Band in Space.
-These are the voyages of the Brown Band; on a four year mission to seek out and find new and unexplored worlds, like the inside of a UCS election booth, the Faunce House Men's Room, and Wil Robinson.
+Welcome to this week’s episode of :sd[low vibrating voice] Band in Space.
+These are the voyages of the Brown Band; on a four year mission to seek out and find new and unexplored worlds, like the inside of a UCS election booth, the Faunce House Men’s Room, and Wil Robinson.
 To hurtle through space at incredible speeds just for the hell of it.
 To discover the answer to the eternal mystery of where Brown students take their dates and why? :sd[final dramatic statement] To go where no woman has gone before...like Dartmouth.
 The Brown Band forms its aimlessly wandering rocket on the field and plays "Star Blazers."

 :sd[the Band forms a rocket on the field and plays "Star Blazers"]

 When last we left, Daveth "Vader" McCloughlin, the sheepish leader of the small colony Darmonia on the planet Hanovery, was defending his city from the attempted overthrow by the exiled Dartmonian coed, Gonad the Ovarian.
 Last seen, Gonad was descending upon the fortified walls of the city, only to be repelled after falling to secure a safe hold.
-To illustrate these aborted attacks, the Band forms the city gates and plays "I Hear You Knocking, But You Can't Come In."
+To illustrate these aborted attacks, the Band forms the city gates and plays "I Hear You Knocking, But You Can’t Come In."

 :sd[the Band takes the form of the closed city gates and plays "I Hear You Knocking..."]